-Small Parts Regulation
+Small Parts Regulation6

-In 1979, the Commission issued a regulation under provisions of the FHSA to ban certain toys intended for use by children under 3 years of age if they present a choking, aspiration, or ingestion hazard because of small parts.
-This regulation, known as the Small Parts Regulation, is published in the Code of Federal Regulations, Title 16, sections 1500.18(a)(9), 1500.50-52, and part 1501.
-Introduction or delivery for introduction into interstate commerce of a banned item is a prohibited act under Section 4 of the FHSA and subjects the firm to the penalties described in Section 5 of the FHSA.
-The regulation does not apply to toys that are solely intended for use by children 3 years of age and older; nor does it apply to toys that children under 3 years of age might have access to simply because of the toys' presence in the household.
-For a detailed list of toys covered by and exempted from this regulation, see 16 CFR part 1501.
+In 1979, the Commission issued a regulation under provisions of the FHSA to ban certain toys and other articles that are intended for use by children under 3 years of age, if they present a choking, aspiration, or ingestion hazard because of small parts.
+This regulation, known as the Small Parts Regulation, is found in 16 CFR §§ 1500.18(a)(9), 1500.50-.52, and part 1501.
+Introduction or delivery for introduction into interstate commerce of a banned item is a prohibited act under section 4 of the FHSA and subjects the firm to the penalties described in section 5 of the FHSA.
+The regulation does not apply to toys or other articles that are solely intended for use by children 3 years of age and older, or to toys and other articles that children